tsdevau/catppuccin-vscode/README.md

 <img width="1488" alt="oldeppuccin-pink-accent" src="https://user-images.githubusercontent.com/79978224/265295206-47d0c993-5d61-4e93-aa96-6d0d95a24f33.png">
 </details>

-To see all available options, open your settings and look for `Extensions > Catppuccin`.
+To see all available options, open your settings and look for `Extensions > tsdevau-Catppuccin`.

 ### Custom accent color

-`catppuccin.accentColor`
+`tsdevau-catppuccin.accentColor`

 You can choose any color as your "accent" color. `mauve` is our default, but you can add more personality by using your favorite!